DeepMotion/Animate-3D-REST-API/README.md

 }
 ```
 ```
-Please note that if the specified request has notfinished yet or has failed, the response will not include any downloadurls, and the link object will look like:
+Please note that if the specified request has not finished yet or has failed, the response will not include any download urls, and the link object will look like:
 {
 “rid”: “1234567890”